 There are several frameworks available, all used by agencies to varying degrees.
 Bootstrap (developed by Twitter staff to help their dev team deploy new features) is one such framework along with other feature packed frameworks such as HTML5 Boilerplate and myriad others, Bones, Underscores and so on.

-They are a bundled set of scripts, layouts and templates that you can tweak for your own needs but they don’t have any styling elements built in, you just use the framework to quickly develop the site.
+They are a bundled set of scripts, layouts and templates that you can tweak for your own needs but they don’t have any styling elements built in, you just use the framework to quickly develop any WordPress website.

 Pros: Quicker development, comes with some good basic functions and modules.